LordFuzzBear/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 **_-Note: While this code ulitmately gets the job done, it is a very long and drawn out way to write it!
 I'd like to practice with lists.
 I am still proud of myself for having come up with a working code off the top of my head, though :)_**

 **_-Note: I asked a peer who is more knowledgeable about python, and they helped me get a better understanding of lists.
-I like how much more concise this following code is:_**
+While they're both about the same length, here is another way to write this code:_**

 month_31 =['January','March', 'May', 'July', 'August', 'October', 'December'] month_28_29 =['February']